PSJorgensen/real-world-economics/real-world-economics-outline.md

     and communication.

 -   *Research agenda:*
-    -   Sustainability science is and should integrate with economics research on concentration of wealth (e.g. Picketty), including political economy
-        -   Link to Picketty and higher degree of return on financial capital weatlh
-    -   One person - one vote OR one dollar - one vote - Is quality of democracy (for individual voice and for sustainability) higher in more vs. less equal nations
-        -   Democracy - does the median voter theorem only apply to nations with low concentration of wealth
-    -   Is regulatory capture - i.e. regulators acting in favor of the regulated entities more likely in nations with high income disparity and concentration of wealth between regulated groups and regulators? - What are the implications for sustainaibility transitions?
-        -   Case: *USA* Endangered Species Act - strong, but not implemented, because state governments do not fund it.
     -   Media ownership structures - is disinformation and public awareness about sustainability issues smaller in nations with higher concentration of wealth in media (or is it ownership